Estate administration glossary

 Potentially exempt transfer (PET)

 This is a gift made by an individual during their lifetime, sometimes with the intention of reducing the value of their estate for inheritance tax purposes.
-If the individual survives for 7 years after making the gift, then it will not be subject to inheritance tax.
+If the individual survives for seven years after making the gift, then it will not be subject to inheritance tax.

-However, if the individual dies within 7 years of making the gift, it may become subject to inheritance tax.
+However, if the individual dies within seven years of making the gift, it may become subject to inheritance tax.
 The liability may be reduced on a sliding scale depending on the number of years between the date of the gift and the date of death.

-The Lloyds Bank Estate Administration Service can help administer estates where there are complex inheritance tax matters involved, and where a specialist loan is needed to settle the liability.
+Our Estate Administration Service can help administer estates where there are complex inheritance tax matters involved, and where a specialist loan is needed to settle the liability.

 Power reserved